Neaves Road: Route description

 Neaves Road is part of State Route 85 which, along with Joondalup Drive and Burns Beach Road, provides the northernmost connection between Perth's northwestern and northeastern suburbs.
 It forms the majority of a direct link between Mitchell Freeway/Wanneroo Road in the west and to Brand and Great Northern Highways in the east.
 The next connection to the north is Gingin Brook Road and to the south Gnangara Road.

 Neaves Road's northeastern terminus is at an give-way controlled T-intersection with Railway Parade on the western outskirts of Bullsbrook in the City of Swan while the southwestern terminus is at the intersection with Old Yanchep Road (formerly Pinjar Road) on the boundary between Mariginiup and Banksia Grove in the City of Wanneroo.
 The road continues west as Joondalup Drive.

 It is a two-lane single carriageway for almost all of its length, but the road briefly splits into four lanes on the approaches to its interchange with Tonkin Highway.
 The western and eastern thirds of Neaves Road passes through market gardens and farmland while the central third is mostly native bushland associated with the Swan Coastal Plain.
 The speed limit is 110 km/h between Kirby Road and Timely Hostess Mews and 80 km/h elsewhere.

-The Outback Splash water park lies on Neaves Road, located 2 km west of the Tonkin Highway interchange.
+Perth's Outback Splash water park lies on Neaves Road, located 2 km west of the Tonkin Highway interchange.